formaldemography/working_group/index.md

 ## Schedule

-The first meeting will take place **Friday 29 October at 11am EST**.
+The first meeting will take place **Friday 29 October at 11am ET (Toronto time)**.
 This will be a casual start to the group.
 Tentative schedule:

 - A few words from the organizers (Vanessa, Monica, and Ryo)
 - Some short reflections from Ron Lee